IBM/appconfiguration-node-sdk/README.md

 const client = AppConfiguration.getInstance();

 let region = AppConfiguration.REGION_US_SOUTH;;
-let guid = 'abc-def-xyz';
+let guid = '<guid>';
-let apikey = 'j9qc-abc-z79';
+let apikey = '<apikey>';
 client.init(region, guid, apikey)

-// Set the collection Id
-client.setCollectionId('collectionId')
+let collectionId = '<collectionId>';
+let environmentId = '<environmentId>';
+client.setContext(collectionId, environmentId)
 ```

 - region : Region name where the App Configuration service instance is created.
 Use
   - `AppConfiguration.REGION_US_SOUTH` for Dallas
   - `AppConfiguration.REGION_EU_GB` for London
   - `AppConfiguration.REGION_AU_SYD` for Sydney
 - guid : Instance Id of the App Configuration service.
-Get it from the service credentials section of the dashboard.
+Obtain it from the service credentials section of the App Configuration dashboard.
 - apikey : ApiKey of the App Configuration service.
-Get it from the service credentials section of the dashboard.
+Obtain it from the service credentials section of the App Configuration dashboard.

-* collectionId: Id of the collection created in App Configuration service instance.
+* collectionId: Id of the collection created in App Configuration service instance under the **Collections** section.
+* environmentId: Id of the environment created in App Configuration service instance under the **Environments** section.
 > Here, by default live update from the server is enabled.
 To turn off this mode see the [below section](#work-offline-with-local-configuration-file)